stephencz/old-stephencz-com/site.md

 There are two main differences between posts and pages:

 1. Posts are tracked by the category system, while pages are not.
-2. And posts have metadata, while pages do not.
+2. Posts have metadata, while pages do not.

-I use pages for storing information which won't change drastically.
+I use pages for storing "meta-information": Information which is about the website itself.
 For an example, consider this page.
-This page details the structure of my website's content, and the implementation details behind the website.
+This page contains information about the website's content, organization, and technical details.
-While new features and content may be added over time, the foundations probably won't change.

-Posts, unlike pages, are intended to be more dynamic.
+Posts are intended to be more dynamic.
-They are projects which grow overtime, until they reach completion.
-The great benefit of a website is that information is stored in bits and bytes, not ink and paper.
-Ideas and understandings shift, information changes, and my website should reflect those changes.
+They hold new content, and may grow and shift overtime.

 #### Metadata
 {:.margin-top-l}

 I got the idea of post metadata from [gwern.net](https://www.gwern.net).
-Post metadata is information about a post which is available at a glance.
+Post metadata is information which describes posts at a glance.
-As of April 2019, posts can have five pieces of metadata:
+As of April 2019, a post can define as many metadata items as it wants, however there are five metadata items which are common to all posts:

 * **created** - the date the post was first created.
 * **updated** - the date the post was last updated.
 * **status** - the status of the post.
 Technically the value of status could be anything, but some common statuses are *on-going*, *continuous*, and *completed*.
-* * **custom** - posts can also have multiple custom metadata items.
-These items display in the same way that the created, updated, and status metadata items display.
-Currently, there is no support for custom lists.
 * **categories** - the categories the post belong to.
-The first category listed is considered the primary category.
+The first category listed is called the primary category.
 * **links** - links relevant to the post.

 #### Categories